This post contains affiliate links. Please see our disclosure policy.

 These deep dish pies have a thicker, sturdier hot water crust pastry for holding layers of heavy fillings made of vegetables and meat.
 These savory pies were traditionally used for creating hand raised pies, that don’t require a dish or loaf pan.
 In this case, we are lining layering ramekin with hot water pastry dough and then removing them once baked.
 The goal is to have a free standing pie with a firm crust.

 To make the hot water pastry crust you need hot water, a fat (butter, lard), and flour.
 Nothing to complicated, just a change in the elasticity and structure compared to cold shortcrust pastry.
 It is important to mold the dough while its still warm.
-To make this process a bit easier, I decided to make individual small pies using wither ceramic ramekins or these 4-inch deep cake pans with a removable bottom instead of one large pie.
-So, if this is all new to you, don't worry its much easier than you think.
+To make this process a bit easier, I decided to make individual small pies using 8-oz ceramic ramekins.
+If this is all new to you, don’t worry it’s much easier than you think.

-• If you aren't able to use both, I suggest using just all purpose flour instead.
+• Test Note: If you aren’t able to use both, I suggest using just all purpose flour instead.

-• Go with high quality European brand butter like Plugra, Kerrygold, or President if you can.
+• Test Note: Go with high quality European brand butter like Plugra, Kerrygold, or President if you can.

-• Roasted squash gives a sweet and nutty tastes that balances nicely with the spicy breakfast sausage.
+• Butternut Squash: The addition of roasted squash gives a sweet and nutty tastes that balances nicely with the spicy breakfast sausage.

-• The meat filling I chose for this hot water crust pie is a ground spicy pork breakfast sausage.
+• Spicy Breakfast Sausage: The meat filling I chose for this hot water crust pie is a ground spicy pork breakfast sausage.
 Filled with herbs and a little spicy heat, the sausage makes these pork pies taste like a breakfast casserole.

-• A lovely melty cheese with a rich, creamy, salty, and nutty flavor.
+• Gruyere Cheese: A lovely melty cheese with a rich, creamy, salty, and nutty flavor.

-• Add a sprinkle of sesame seeds onto the egg wash for a little extra crunch to the hot water pie crust.
+• Sesame Seeds: Add a sprinkle of sesame seeds onto the egg wash for a little extra crunch to the hot water pie crust.

 Savory sausage pie on table with water and tea.

-• I have not needed to grease my ramekins, but if you feel they will stick, just give a slight coating with lard, butter or oil.
+1. I have not needed to grease my ramekins, but if you feel they will stick, just give a slight coating with butter or oil.
 But, from my experience they are fine without it and slip out easily.

-• Cut a 1 inch '+' in the center of the top of the pastry with a sharp knife before baking, to allow steam to release.
+8. Cut a 1-inch plus sign ‘+’ in the center of the top of the pastry with a sharp knife before baking, to allow steam to release.

 Squash and sausage pie sliced with melted cheese.